pbelmann/quast-evaluator/README.md

 R -e 'devtools::test()'
 ~~~

-Please use if you want to propose a Pull Request.
+Please use this if you want to propose a Pull Request.